 Q: What is your role with the AGA?

-I’m the Executive Chef at May, the restaurant at the Art Gallery of Alberta.
+I’m the Applications and Business Analyst with the Art Gallery of Alberta.

 Q: How would you describe yourself in one word?

 Q: What way do you think you are helping to break the bias around gender discrimination and stereotyping in your environment?

 The way that I’m helping to break the bias around gender discrimination and stereotyping is by creating awareness of who we women are.
 We’re strong and positive.
 We do a lot of things that many people don’t realize.
 I let people know that we are strong, and we make a positive impact on our society.